Physical oncology: Thermodynamics

 Fractality is a means that evolution has found to minimize the energy used to distribute resources.
-Remember that cancer uses a source of energy different from other tissues, less efficient in yield.
+Cancer uses a source of energy different from other tissues that is less efficient in yield.

-The death of the patient

-What is a cancer patient dying of?

-There are several possibilities: the infectious complications related to the immunodepression due to the disease and the treatments, the attack of a vital organ like the lungs invaded by so many metastases that the breathing becomes impossible, the thrombotic complications like a pulmonary embolism, an end of life precipitated by analgesic treatments whose doses are increased.
-But behind all these causes is the diversion of energy by cancer that behaves like a parasite that kills its host.
-In some particularly local cancers, such as pancreatic cancer, this is particularly noticeable: the patient dies of cachexia, that is to say of great malnutrition.

-The big ancestors and the dust under the carpet
+Studies related to the reversibility of cancerous tissue

-The brilliant intuitions of D'Arcy Thompson are now accepted by all: the shape that organs (including cancer) and organisms take depends on the variations in time and space of the mechanical properties of the tissues.
-But he describes, without making any assumptions about why and how.
+The intuitions of D'Arcy Thompson are now accepted by all: the shape that organs (including cancer) and organisms take depends on the variations in time and space of the mechanical properties of the tissues.

-J Wolff described the histological variations of the bone according to the load which weighs on him.

-This is well known to thoracic surgeons: a vein removed to bypass a coronary artery and grafted into the artery position changes histology and becomes an artery due to this new pressure regime.
+J Wolff described the histological variations of the bone according to the load which weighs on it.
+This is similar to the concept of removing a vein to bypass a coronary artery and grafting it into the artery position to change its histology; due to a new pressure regime, it becomes an artery.
 The same conclusion can be drawn from studies on the transformation of bone and cartilage tissue under different pressure regimes.

-Since the 1950s, the genetic paradigm has emerged.
-Cancers arise from one (or some) mutated cell(s) and progression results from the sequential accumulation of tumor-free random mutations of all homeostatic controls.
+In the 1950s, the genetic paradigm emerged.
+This paradigm posits that cancers arise from 1 or more mutated cells, and progression results from the sequential accumulation of tumor-free random mutations of all homeostatic controls.

 The discovery of oncogenes, suppressor genes, stability genes (caretaker) is a coherent and reliable set to track the birth and progression of cancer.

 But the contradictory experimental facts are not lacking: the carcinogens are not all mutagens (hormones...); the target of carcinogens may be the ECM and not the cell; an ECM exposed to a carcinogen brought into contact with a non-cancerous tissue will cause cancer of this tissue, but not vice versa; a cancerous tissue in close contact with a normal ECM may become normal tissue again.

 Other authors have shown that it is possible to return to a normal architecture a cancerous tissue when it was taken in charge by an embryonic environment then by somatic tissue.

-These last examples plead for the reality of the possible reversion of the cancerous to the non-cancerous.

-Finally, more cancers are due to infectious "causes" than to genetic "causes".

-These last examples plead for the reality of the possible reversion of the cancerous to the non-cancerous.